First-Time Freshmen Admission Criteria

 - Have a minimum GPA of 2.0.
 This GPA is calculated based on grades earned 10-12 grade “A-G” pattern courses only.

-- Take the Scholastic Assessment Test (SAT Reasoning Test) and/or the American College Test (ACT).
-You are strongly encouraged to take both exams.
+- Take the Scholastic Assessment Test (SAT Reasoning Test) or the American College Test (ACT).

-- Select one of the four majors available: Criminal Justice, Liberal Studies (focus on Literacy, Math or Science), Psychology or Spanish*
+- Select one of the three majors available: Criminal Justice, Liberal Studies (focus on Literacy, Math or Science) or Psychology.

 CSU Grade Point Average